 Fermented foods: let’s not forget the gut microbiome!
 Our gut flora produce important molecules that influence the nervous system and the production of mood chemicals.

 One of these molecules is GABA (gamma amino-butyric acid).
 GABA is an inhibitory neurotransmitter that calms the nervous system.
 Fermented foods contain the probiotic bacteria that produce GABA, and fibres to nourish other gut bacteria.
 In turn, this support a healthy environment in the gut, and continues the production of GABA.

 Including a serving of fermented foods each day is a great way to top up and fertilise your microbiome.
 Choose from:

 - Sauerkraut: available from healthfood stores and some supermarkets (avoid the pasteurised versions as the bacteria die off during pasteurisation) or make your own

 - Kefir: milk kefir, water kefir, coconut water kefir – there’s plenty of different varieties.
 Again, you can make this at home with some starter granules

 - Plain live natural yoghurt

 Keen to try home fermenting?
-I can heartily recommend this book for it’s easy-to-follow instructions!
+I can heartily recommend this book.
+It’s packed with tips and has easy-to-follow instructions – perfect for new fermenters!

 Quick and easy to make, a warm mug of tea is a soul-soother in itself.
 Although for anxious people, it does need to be caffeine free – there’s no wriggle room on that!
 This is because even decaffeinated versions of tea can contain enough caffeine to stimulate the stress response and aggravate anxiety.